Flores to Semuc Champey

 We picked up a number during our time in Guatemala for a company called, TransPaiz.
 Most of the hostels will be booking you to a company like this, so a message may save you a bit of money, but you will be on your own logistically so communication will be key!
 I have linked their facebook below, their watts app is 5346-6543.

-I checked recently (November 2024) and they are still up and running and going strong.
+I checked recently (May 2025) and they are still up and running and going strong so they must be doing something right!

 Safety tips for Guatemala shuttles and chicken buses